arievanwi/osgi.ee/osgi.ee.extender/readme.md

 extender is needed with some additional functionality for finding Faces configuration files and tag libraries.
 This is functionality provided by [PAX-WEB][4].

-Documentation about the usage of this extender can be found here.
+Documentation about the usage of this extender will be delivered soon and referenced here.

 [1]: http://www.osgi.org/Specifications/HomePage
 [2]: http://weld.cdi-spec.org/